-Dr. Savio L-Y. Woo is a Distinguished University Professor of Bioengineering and the Founder and Director of the Musculoskeletal Research Center (MSRC), a diverse multidisciplinary research and educational center in the Department of Bioengineering, Swanson School of Engineering at the University of Pittsburgh.
+Dr. Savio L-Y. Woo is a Distinguished University Professor Emeritus of Bioengineering and the Founder of the Musculoskeletal Research Center (MSRC), a diverse multidisciplinary research and educational center in the Department of Bioengineering, Swanson School of Engineering at the University of Pittsburgh.
 He arrived at the University of Pittsburgh in 1990 after spending 20 years at the University of California, San Diego (UCSD) as a Professor of Surgery and Bioengineering.

 Dr. Woo received his BS degree from Chico State College (1965), and MS and PhD degrees (1966, 1971) from the University of Washington.
 In 1999, Dr. Woo was bestowed a Doctor of Science Degree (Hon.) from the Trustees of the California State University System and in 2008, he earned a Doctor of Engineering Degree (Hon.) from The Hong Kong Polytechnic University.

 Dr. Woo is a pioneer in bioengineering and is renowned for his 45 years of translational research in healing and repair of tissues.
 Together with his team, they have authored over 308 original research papers in refereed journals as well as 154 book chapters and review articles.
 Their work has significantly impacted the management of ligament and tendon injuries including clinical paradigm shifts that have led to improved patient outcome.
 (View a list of Dr. Woo’s publications here [http://www.pitt.edu/~msrc/personnel/faculty/wooPublications.html].)